sayedsarkar/sayedsarkar.github.io/_posts/2019-02-10-parotid-gland-swelling.md

 &gt; Is a specific remedy for an acute gland obstruction or is it a constitutional remedy for me?

-It’s hard to say that .
+It’s hard to say that Merc.
 Sol. is your constitutional remedy but I can tell you that Merc.
 Sole. is the best suited remedy for your present condition.

 &gt; Would you recommend taking the same dose if the problem comes back?